 - Congruency: I developed an internally consistent belief system, life storyline, identity, and value system.

-- Scruples: I started developing an intuitive congruency that limited acts that were inconsistent with a functional world view.
-This limited all types of exploitation (i.e. manipulation, ego-coddling, triangulation, power games, trickery, cheating, theft, taking more than what I deseraved).
+- Scruples: to behave congruently, I started developing internal boundaries on myself that limited the degrees of freedom from which I allowed myself to consider when making decisions to act.
+This limited all types of exploitation (i.e. manipulation, ego-coddling, triangulation, power games, trickery, cheating, theft, taking more than I deserved).

-- Emotional Control: now that facts were separate from interpretation, I could see how thoughts were controlling my emo.
+- Emotional Control: now that facts were separate from interpretation, I could clearly see how my interpretations/thoughts determined the way I felt at all times.

-- Sovereignty: I could easily discern other people’s emotional affect from my own emo, which allowed me to sweep out their shit, become clear in thought, and become emotionally independent.
-This allowed me to lay boundaries, speak up, and honour myself.
+- Sovereignty: I could easily discern other people’s emotional affect from my own emotions, which allowed me to sweep out their shit and break their spell over me.
+This allowed me to lay boundaries, speak up for myself, and honour myself.

-- Confidence: with self-respect came confidence that was not easily burst by another’s opinion.
+- Confidence: with self-respect, autonomy and a sense of integrity came confidence that was not easily burst by another’s opinion.

-- Resilient to Criticism: my confidence stemming from a real source rather that what I tell myself, I became resistant to criticism and what other people thought of me.
+- Self-Acceptance: my confidence stemming from a real source rather that what I tell myself, I became resistant to criticism and what other people thought of me became irrelevant.

 - Detachment: a quiet mind and non-reactive nervous system led to complete emotional detachment in the moment while still managing to maintain my full awareness of the moment.

-- Acceptance: detachment without disassociation allowed me to stop resisting the moment, and instead accept every moment as it is.
+- Presence: detachment without disassociation allowed me to stop resisting the moment, and instead accept every moment as it is.

 - Vulnerability: I could accept the present moment with less shielding.
 My walls slowly came down, and I was no longer afraid of what others thought of me.
 This was another game-changer that spawned a whole list just like this one.